aydemirberk/aydemirberk/README.md

 2- Patika.dev Unity Learn Path (Completed May 2022) [![Certificate Badge](https://img.shields.io/badge/-certificate-success)](https://app.patika.dev/certificates/PzpRQf3)

 Then I have been selected for Patika.dev & Google Casual Game Development Bootcamp (June- August 2022).
 I am still continuing to Bootcamp.
-After completing this Bootcamp I am planning to work professionally as a Game Developer.

-:dart: My Next Target: Graduating from Patika.dev & Google Casual Game Development Bootcamp.

 You can find some of my projects and some of my prototypes at my repos.